AjayKattimani/System-Design-Starter-Repos/Module 1/Broken API Contract Repair - 1.10.3/Broken API Contract Repair-contract/README.md

 ---

-## Submission Instructions

-You will:
+## What to Produce

-1. Read the broken contract in `contract.yaml`
-2. Identify all three violations
+1. Read `contract.yaml` and identify all three violations
-3. Create a repaired version of `contract.yaml` with all violations fixed
+2. Create a repaired version of `contract.yaml` in this folder
-4. Write a `defence-note.md` explaining:
+3. Write a `defence-note.md` explaining:
    - What each violation was
    - Why the fix is better
    - One alternative approach you considered but rejected

-Submit as a PR on the `helios-contract-repair` GitHub repo, branch `repaired-contract`.